3D Printing Filament Guide 2026: PLA, TPU, PETG, ABS, ASA Compared

 PETG (Polyethylene Terephthalate Glycol)

 PETG is often marketed as the “next step” after PLA—tougher, more durable, and still relatively easy to print.
 It’s widely available and supported by most filament brands.
+We rounded up the PETG brands actually worth buying if you want specifics.

 But here’s the truth: PETG is a mixed bag.
 It doesn’t really excel in any single property compared to other filaments, though it has its place.